Financial Aid Office

 Enhanced Tuition Award (ETA) Update

-After careful review of the ETA Program, St. John Fisher College has chosen not to participate for this academic year.
+After careful review of the ETA Program, St. John Fisher College has chosen not to participate for the 2017-18 academic year.
 We intend to review this option annually.
 It has been central to our mission to provide access to all students, and that remains a priority.
 We will continue to leverage our institutional resources as well as other state and federal resources to aid our students and to make a Fisher education affordable.